alifaisalraza/sql-project/cleaning_data.md

 Below, provide the SQL queries you used to clean your data.

 ----------------------------------------------------------------------------------
-FURST, MAKE A COPY OF ALL TABLES (WITH DATA) EXCEPT SALES_REPORT:
+FIRST, MAKE A COPY OF ALL TABLES (WITH DATA) EXCEPT SALES_REPORT:

 Table sales_report not copied as it is just a join of sales_sku and products tables and hence is derivative.